jweaver72/EGZUMMER-WIKI/Menu.md

 # Main menu

+The number in front of the menu-item-description is an **_menu item number_** that can be used for quick selection.
 1. `Step` - step of the frequency, up/down buttons change frequency by this value, also you can only set a frequency that is multiple of this value
 1. `TxPwr` - radio output power
 1. `RxDCS` - receiver Digital-Coded Squelch, if you enable this, squelch will only unlock if this code is being received